Orbit CT scan

 Toggle: English / Spanish

-A computed tomography (CT) scan of the orbit is an imaging method that uses x-rays to create detailed pictures of the eye sockets (orbits), eyes and surrounding bones.
+A computed tomography (CT) scan of the orbit is an imaging method.
+It uses x-rays to create detailed pictures of the eye sockets (orbits), eyes and surrounding bones.

 CT scan - orbital; Eye CT scan; Computed tomography scan - orbit